-When asked about their desire to become naturalized, the responses of the Migration-Mobility Survey participants reveal that 22% of them expressed uncertainty, while 64 % indicated a likelihood or uncertainty.
-(Among this group, 8% have already completed their naturalization process or initiated it).
-On the other hand, 14% do not think they will pursue naturalization.
+When asked about their desire to become naturalized, the responses of the Migration-Mobility Survey participants reveal that 21% of them expressed uncertainty, while 67% indicated a likelihood or certainty (among this group, 11% have already completed their naturalization process or initiated it).
+On the other hand, 11% do not think they will pursue naturalization.

-Notably, individuals from the Balkan countries show a significant interest in naturalization, with 5% having already submitted or approved applications, and 71% expressing their intention to do so.
-Similarly, individuals from South America display notable interest, with 11% having initiated or completed the process and 63% having expressed their intention to pursue naturalization.
+Notably, individuals from the Balkan countries and Turkey show a significant interest in naturalization, with 11% having already submitted or approved applications, and 65% expressing their intention to do so.
+Similarly, individuals from Asia display notable interest, with 13% having initiated or completed the process and 62% having expressed their intention to pursue naturalization.
 Conversely, Austrians show the least interest in obtaining Swiss nationality, with only 32% expressing interest.
 It seems important to note that Austrian citizens are not permitted to hold dual citizenship, and would be required to renounce their Austrian passport to pursue naturalization.
-The group of Portuguese residents also displays relatively low interest, with only 38 % expressing interest in naturalization.
+The group of Portuguese residents also displays relatively low interest, with only 31% expressing interest in naturalization.

 Men, individuals with tertiary education, migrants moving for family reasons, and those who have lived in Switzerland for at least five years show higher interest in pursuing naturalization.
 On the other hand, individuals who have recently arrived in Switzerland are most uncertain about becoming naturalized.